Marmion Avenue

 Marmion Avenue is a 40 km arterial road in the northern coastal suburbs of Perth, Western Australia, linking Trigg in the south with Yanchep in the north.
 It forms part of State Route 71 along with West Coast Highway, which it joins onto at its southern terminus.

 Route Description

-Marmion Avenue is part of State Route 71, from the southern terminus to Hester Avenue, continuing on from West Coast Highway.
+Marmion Avenue is part of State Route 71, from the southern terminus to Yanchep Beach Road, continuing on from West Coast Highway.
 It commences in Trigg, traveling generally parallel with the Indian Ocean coastline, and the other north-south arterials Mitchell Freeway and Wanneroo Road, through mostly residential areas and some undeveloped land north of Currambine, and terminates in Yanchep.
 Marmion Avenue is managed by Main Roads Western Australia after previously being managed by the City of Joondalup from Ocean Reef Road to the City of Joondalup-Wanneroo boundary, and the City of Wanneroo for the rest of the road.

 Marmion Avenue is a four-lane dual carriageway for its entire length.
-The speed limit is mostly 70 km/h, with brief 80 km/h sections near the southern terminus in Karrinyup and through Butler, and a 60 km/h section near the northern terminus in Yanchep.
+The speed limit is mostly 70 km/h, with brief 80 km/h sections in the Tamala Park section plus the Alkimos to Yanchep section, and a 60 km/h section near the northern terminus in Yanchep.